.

 Features:

-• Inland route
+• Inland route through Portugal and Galicia

-• Greater historical heritage
+• Greater historical and monumental heritage

-• Rural and urban environments
+• Varied rural and urban environments

-• More classic route
+• More classic route with a stronger Jacobean tradition

 • Greater presence of Portuguese and Spanish pilgrims